thecarp/dactyl-keyboard/doc/options-main.md

 The three dimensions of a grip post, in mm.

-This parameter determines the size of the object that will occupy an anchor point for a grip when that point is targeted by a tweak.
-It corresponds to `key-mount-corner-margin` and `web-thickness` but provides more control and is specific to MCU grips.
+Like the `size` of a secondary, this parameter determines the size of the object that will occupy an anchor point for a grip when that point is targeted by a tweak.

 ##### Parameter <a id="mcu-support-grip-anchors">`anchors`</a>